 Grant County deputies arrest man armed with pistols outside Gorge Amphitheatre

 Aug.
-21—The Grant County Sheriff's Office arrested a 30-year-old Ephrata man who they said aroused suspicions for having guns outside the packed Gorge Amphitheatre near George.
+22—The Grant County Sheriff's Office arrested a 30-year-old Ephrata man who they said aroused suspicions for having guns outside the packed Gorge Amphitheatre near George.

 Witnesses became alarmed when they saw the man, later identified as Jonathan R. Moody, inhale "an unknown substance or gas" from a balloon and then load two 9 mm pistols from the trunk of his car around 9 p.m.
 Friday, according to the sheriff's office Facebook page.
 The man concealed one pistol in the rear of his waistband and the other in a holster, according to deputies.
 Moody then approached concertgoers, asking what time the concert ended and where people would be exiting the venue.